microsoft/testfx-docs/RFCs/001-Framework-Extensibility-Description-Attributes.md

-# RFC 001- Framework Extensibility Description Attributes
+# RFC 001- Framework Extensibility for Description Attributes

 ## Summary
 This details the MSTest V2 framework extensibility for attributes that describe a test.